saptak/spark/028-spark-with-hdp.md

 # A Lap around Apache Spark 1.3.1 with HDP 2.3

-This Apache Spark 1.3.1 with HDP 2.3 guide lets you evaluate Apache Spark 1.3.1 on YARN with HDP 2.3.
+This Apache Spark 1.3.1 with HDP 2.3 guide walks you through many of the newer features of Apache Spark 1.3.1 on YARN with HDP 2.3.

 Hortonworks recently announced general availability of Spark 1.3.1 on the HDP platform.
-Apache Spark is a fast moving community and Hortonworks plans frequent releases to allow evaluation and production use of the latest Spark technology on HDP for our customers.
+Apache Spark is a fast moving community and Hortonworks plans frequent releases to allow evaluation and production use of the latest capabilities of Apache Spark on HDP for our customers.

-With YARN, Hadoop can now support various types of workloads; Spark on YARN becomes yet another workload running against the same set of hardware resources.
+With YARN, Hadoop can now support many types of data and application workloads; Spark on YARN becomes yet another workload running against the same set of hardware resources.

-This technical preview describes how to:
+This guide describes how to:

   * Run Spark on YARN and run the canonical Spark examples: SparkPi and Wordcount.
   * Run Spark 1.3.1 on HDP 2.3.
   * Use Spark DataFrame API
   * Work with a built-in UDF, collect_list, a key feature of Hive 13.
-This technical preview provides support for Hive 0.13.1 and instructions on how to call this UDF from Spark shell.
+This release provides support for Hive 0.13.1 and instructions on how to call this UDF from Spark shell.
   * Use SparkSQL thrift JDBC/ODBC Server.
   * View history of finished jobs with Spark Job History.
   * Use ORC files with Spark, with examples.